Xybolx/card-game/README.md

 # card-game
-This a simple javascript game of war served on an Express server with Node js.
+This is a simple javascript game of war served on an Express server with Node js.